Environmental Impacts

 Crop Production:

-• N₂O from fertilizer (direct and indirect)
+• N₂O from synthetic fertilizer application (direct and indirect)

 • CH₄ from flooded rice cultivation